-7.2.4.2.7 UE mobility within the same NG-RAN between cells belonging to different MBS service areas
+7.2.4.2.7 UE mobility within the same NG-RAN between cells belonging to different MBS service areas for shared delivery

-Editor's note: How UE mobility within the same NG-RAN between cells belonging to different MBS service areas is handled may need further clarification if needed.

-The RAN node handles content switching due to mobility between service areas it serves without interaction with SMF.
-If the first UE enters a new location area the RAN node requests shared delivery from the MB-SMF for the corresponding area session ID.
+When the UE moves from one service area to another served by the same NG-RAN, the NG_RAN node that supports MBS handles content switching due to mobility between service areas it serves without interaction with SMF.
+If it is the first that UE enters a new location area the RAN node requests shared delivery from the MB-SMF for the corresponding area session ID.
 If the last UE leaves a location area the RAN node requests the termination of shared delivery from the MB-SMF for the corresponding area session ID.

-UE mobility can happen within the same NG-RAN between cells in or out of the combined MBS service area:
+UE mobility can happen within the same NG-RAN between cells in or out of all the MBS MBS service areas:

-- The NG-RAN detects whether the UE is IN or OUT of all MBS service area of location dependent MBS session, the NG-RAN notifies the SMF.
+- The NG-RAN detects whether the UE is IN or OUT of all MBS service areas of a location dependent MBS session.
+If the UE moves in or out of all MBS service areas of a location dependent MBS session, the NG-RAN notifies the SMF.

+NOTE: When the UE joins, the SMF subscribes to the "Area Of Interest" event, and provides the combination of all MBS service areas of location dependent MBS session as "Area Of Interest" (see subclause 7.2.4.2.1),

-- Location reporting control procedure is required so that NG-RAN can report whether the UE is IN or OUT of all MBS service area of location dependent MBS session.
-When the SMF knows the UE is IN or OUT of all MBS service area of location dependent MBS session, the SMF behaves as in clause 7.2.4.2.6.
+- When the SMF knows the UE is IN or OUT of all MBS service area of location dependent MBS session, the SMF behaves as in clause 7.2.4.2.6.

 9th change

-7.2.4.2.8 SMF removing joined UEs from location dependent MBS session

-Besides the condition as defined in clause 7.2.2.3, per operator's policy (e.g. when a local configured timer expires since the UE left the whole MBS service area) the SMF may remove the UE from the location dependent MBS session if the UE is out of the whole service area of the MBS session.
-When the UE is removed from the location dependent MBS session, the SMF also unsubscribes to the AMF from the notifications about the "UE moving in or out of a subscribed "Area Of Interest"" event related to that MBS session.
+7.2.4.2.8 Void